rgknp/AIDayLabs/lab02.x-building_bots/0_README.md

 - **assets**: This contains all of the images for the lab manual.
 You can ignore this folder.
 - **code**: In here, there are several directories that we will use:
 	- **Models**: These classes will be used when we add search to our PictureBot.
 	- **Finished-PictureBot_Regex**: Here there is the finished PictureBot.sln that includes additions for Regex.
-If you fall behind or get stuck, you can use this.
+If you fall behind or get stuck, you can refer to this.
 	- **Finished-PictureBot_Search**: Here there is the finished PictureBot.sln that includes additions for Regex and Search.
-If you fall behind or get stuck, you can use this.
+If you fall behind or get stuck, you can refer to this.
 	- **Finished-PictureBot_LUIS**: Here there is the finished PictureBot.sln that includes additions for Regex, LUIS and Azure Search.
-If you fall behind or get stuck, you can use this.
+If you fall behind or get stuck, you can refer to this.

 > You need Visual Studio to run these labs, but if you have already deployed a Windows Data Science Virtual Machine for one of the workshops, you could use that.